Characterization of individual charge fluctuators in Si/SiGe quantum dots: TLF characterization

-Most previous measurements of charge noise in semiconductor quantum dots have used analyses based on the power spectral density.
+In general, extracting the properties of individual TLFs within an ensemble poses a challenge.
+Indeed, most previous measurements of charge noise in semiconductor quantum dots have used analyses based on the power spectral density.
 However, disentangling the effects of individual TLFs from a power spectrum is challenging because relatively few TLFs are required to produce an approximately smooth, featureless $1/f$-like spectrum.

-To overcome this challenge, we analyze our time series data using two methods.
-The first method involves the Allan variance \cite{Allan1966, VANVLIET1982261, PRINCIPATO200775}.
+To overcome this challenge and to analyze individual TLFs, we analyze our time series data using two methods.
+The first of these methods involves the Allan variance \cite{Allan1966, VANVLIET1982261, PRINCIPATO200775}.
 Roughly speaking, the Allan variance quantifies how much a signal changes on average after a time lag $t$.
-In fact, the Allan variance of a random telegraph signal has a peak at a time lag nearly equal to the average switching time of the TLF \cite{PRINCIPATO200775, burnett2019decoherence, yang2023locating}.
-Specifically, if $\Gamma_{01}$ and $\Gamma_{10}$ are the forward and reverse transition rates of a single TLF, respectively, the peak of Allan variance $\sigma^2(t)$ of the random telegraph noise from that TLF occurs at $t_\text{max} \approx 1.893/(\Gamma_{01} + \Gamma_{10}) = 0.946/\gamma$, where the average switching rate $\gamma = (\Gamma_{01} + \Gamma_{10})/2$~\cite{VANVLIET1982261, PRINCIPATO200775}.
-The Allan variance has also been used previously to analyze fluctuations in the relaxation time of superconducting qubits \cite{burnett2019decoherence,yang2023locating}.
-Examples of Allan variances $\sigma^2(t)$ as a function of time lags $t$ are plotted in Fig.~\ref{fig:setup}d.
-The Allan variance approximately peaks at the switching times $\tau=1/\gamma$ of the TLFs.
+In fact, the Allan variance of the random telegraph signal from an individual TLF has a peak at a time lag nearly equal to the average switching time of the TLF \cite{PRINCIPATO200775, burnett2019decoherence, yang2023locating}.
+Specifically, if $\Gamma_{01}$ and $\Gamma_{10}$ are the forward and reverse transition rates of a single TLF, respectively, the peak of the Allan variance $\sigma^2(t)$ of the random telegraph noise from that TLF occurs at $t_\text{max} \approx 1.893/(\Gamma_{01} + \Gamma_{10}) = 0.946/\gamma$, where the average switching rate $\gamma = (\Gamma_{01} + \Gamma_{10})/2$~\cite{VANVLIET1982261, PRINCIPATO200775}.
+The Allan variance has also been used previously to analyze the contribution of individual fluctuators to the relaxation rate of superconducting qubits \cite{burnett2019decoherence,yang2023locating}.

+Examples of Allan variances $\sigma^2(t)$ as a function of time lags $t$ are plotted in Fig.~\ref{fig:avar}.
+In Fig.~\ref{fig:avar}a, there is a pronounced single peak in the Allan variance, reflecting the presence of the dominant TLF on the first transport peak.
+In Fig.~\ref{fig:avar}b, the Allan-variance peak is less pronounced and has shifted to shorter times, reflecting the presence of additional, faster TLFs on the second transport peak.
+In Fig.~\ref{fig:avar}c, corresponding to the third transport peak, the Allan-variance peak is even less pronounced.